rossbm/generate-jokes/README.md

 ## Corpus

 ## Topics
 The first script/notebook generates topic vectors using non-negative matrix factorization.
 The topic vectors have 32 dimensions.
 The following table diplays the the top 20 most influential words per topic dimension.
-Warning, it contains some vulgar words.

 |Dimension | Words |
 |----------|-------|